-Cats are rarely constipated but when the condition strikes, you may notice your cat straining to empty its bowels with no success.
+Cats are rarely constipated, but when the condition strikes, you may notice your cat straining to empty its bowels with no success.
 If the litter box remains empty for more than two days, it's time to see your veterinarian to rule out a blockage or an underlying disorder.
-However, if your cat is suffering from occasional diet-related constipation, try a home remedy to put your feline back on a healthy elimination schedule.
+However, if your cat is suffering from occasional or mild constipation, home remedies for cat constipation may provide him or her relief.

 Adding non-digestible fiber to your cat's diet may offer relief.
 Sprinkle psyllium, the active ingredient in Metamucil, on cat food to soften your cat's stools.
 Use only non-flavored and non-sweetened psyllium products that contain no additives.

 Psyllium powder causes the contents in the large intestine to become bulkier, which results in intestinal contractions and bowel movements, according to PetCoach.
 It may take up to 72 hours before you see constipation relief using psyllium powder.